Pulmonary tuberculosis or chest tuberculosis is a contagious disease caused by Mycobacterium tuberculosis.

-This potent combination of drugs rapidly decimates the bacillary population which results in the virtual treated by a combination of these drugs become smear negative by the end of two months.
+This potent combination of drugs rapidly decimates the bacillary population which results in a virtual cure.
+When treated by a combination of these drugs, the patient becomes smear negative by the end of two months.

 Continuation phase (to prevent relapse)

-The rapid decrease in the population also ensures elimination of drug resistant strains.
+The rapid decrease in the population also ensures the elimination of drug-resistant strains.
 That is why ethambutol or streptomycin, are withdrawn at the end of 2 months.
-In addition, in the first 2 months pyrazinamide has destroyed the intracellular and extracellular bacilli in acidic pH, against which it acts specifically.
+In addition, in the first 2 months, pyrazinamide destroys the intracellular and extracellular bacilli in acidic pH, against which it acts specifically.
 It has no further role and is also withdrawn at the end of 2 months.

 Isoniazid and rifampicin are continued for four months in the continuation phase.
-They are very potent bactericidal drugs and continue to destroy bacilli.
-In addition, rifampicin continues to destroy semidormant, intermittently multiplying bacilli which cause relapses.
+They are very potent bactericidal drugs and continue to destroy the tubercle bacilli.
+In addition, rifampicin continues to destroy semi-dormant, intermittently multiplying bacilli which cause relapses.